Documents Needed for a Business Valuation

 - Any deferred compensation or perks?

-Facilities – ownership or lease terms for all buildings, land and equipment
+Facilities & Assets – ownership or lease terms for all buildings, land, real estate, patents, copyrights, trademarks, intellectual property, intangible assets, websites, equipment, and any other business assets.

 Site visit or pictures